Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageBlobCopyState.md

 ### NamePipeline (Default)
 ```
-Get-AzureStorageBlobCopyState [-Blob] <String> [-Container] <String> [-WaitForComplete]
+Get-AzStorageBlobCopyState [-Blob] <String> [-Container] <String> [-WaitForComplete]
  [-Context <IStorageContext>] [-ServerTimeoutPerRequest <Int32>] [-ClientTimeoutPerRequest <Int32>]
  [-DefaultProfile <IAzureContextContainer>] [-ConcurrentTaskCount <Int32>] [<CommonParameters>]
 ```

 ### BlobPipeline
 ```
-Get-AzureStorageBlobCopyState -CloudBlob <CloudBlob> [-WaitForComplete] [-Context <IStorageContext>]
+Get-AzStorageBlobCopyState -CloudBlob <CloudBlob> [-WaitForComplete] [-Context <IStorageContext>]
  [-ServerTimeoutPerRequest <Int32>] [-ClientTimeoutPerRequest <Int32>]
  [-DefaultProfile <IAzureContextContainer>] [-ConcurrentTaskCount <Int32>] [<CommonParameters>]
 ```

 ### ContainerPipeline
 ```
-Get-AzureStorageBlobCopyState -CloudBlobContainer <CloudBlobContainer> [-Blob] <String> [-WaitForComplete]
+Get-AzStorageBlobCopyState -CloudBlobContainer <CloudBlobContainer> [-Blob] <String> [-WaitForComplete]
  [-Context <IStorageContext>] [-ServerTimeoutPerRequest <Int32>] [-ClientTimeoutPerRequest <Int32>]
  [-DefaultProfile <IAzureContextContainer>] [-ConcurrentTaskCount <Int32>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureStorageBlobCopyState** cmdlet gets the copy status of an Azure Storage blob.
+The **Get-AzStorageBlobCopyState** cmdlet gets the copy status of an Azure Storage blob.

 ## EXAMPLES

 ### Example 1: Get the copy status of a blob
 ```
-C:\PS>Get-AzureStorageBlobCopyState -Blob "ContosoPlanning2015" -Container "ContosoUploads"
+C:\PS>Get-AzStorageBlobCopyState -Blob "ContosoPlanning2015" -Container "ContosoUploads"
 ```

 This command gets the copy status of the blob named ContosoPlanning2015 in the container ContosoUploads.

 ### Example 2: Get the copy status for of a blob by using the pipeline
 ```
-C:\PS>Get-AzureStorageBlob -Blob "ContosoPlanning2015" -Container "ContosoUploads" | Get-AzureStorageBlobCopyState
+C:\PS>Get-AzStorageBlob -Blob "ContosoPlanning2015" -Container "ContosoUploads" | Get-AzStorageBlobCopyState
 ```

-This command gets the blob named ContosoPlanning2015 in the container named ContosoUploads by using the **Get-AzureStorageBlob** cmdlet, and then passes the result to the current cmdlet by using the pipeline operator.
+This command gets the blob named ContosoPlanning2015 in the container named ContosoUploads by using the **Get-AzStorageBlob** cmdlet, and then passes the result to the current cmdlet by using the pipeline operator.
-The **Get-AzureStorageBlobCopyState** cmdlet gets the copy status for that blob.
+The **Get-AzStorageBlobCopyState** cmdlet gets the copy status for that blob.

 ### Example 3: Get the copy status for a blob in a container by using the pipeline
 ```
-C:\PS>Get-AzureStorageContainer -Name "ContosoUploads" | Get-AzureStorageBlobCopyState -Blob "ContosoPlanning2015"
+C:\PS>Get-AzStorageContainer -Name "ContosoUploads" | Get-AzStorageBlobCopyState -Blob "ContosoPlanning2015"
 ```

-This command gets the container named by using the **Get-AzureStorageBlob** cmdlet, and then passes the result to the current cmdlet.
+This command gets the container named by using the **Get-AzStorageBlob** cmdlet, and then passes the result to the current cmdlet.
-The **Get-AzureStorageContainer** cmdlet gets the copy status for the blob named ContosoPlanning2015 in that container.
+The **Get-AzStorageContainer** cmdlet gets the copy status for the blob named ContosoPlanning2015 in that container.

 ## PARAMETERS